Get Rates Near You!

 What Is an Aggressive Portfolio?

-To achieve greater growth and capital appreciation, this portfolio has greater exposure to equities, especially small-cap and international equities that have higher risk exposures.
+This portfolio has greater exposure to equities, especially small-cap and international equities, which have higher risk exposures, to achieve greater growth and capital appreciation.

 This portfolio is better suited to younger investors who are early in their working careers and can withstand any shorter-term losses that can be rebuilt over time.